sahiti-akella/SENG401FinalProject/README.md

 - run: node src/components/server.js

 ### Third: ###
-- In a new directory, navigate to the /plotponder directory
+- In a new terminal, navigate to the /plotponder directory
-- In the terminal, run npm start to start up the application
+- Run npm start to start up the application

 ## Group 36 Team Members
 Hooriya Amjad